-NOTE: The screening does not verify that the POC is valid, i.e., signed and dated; only that it has been received.
+NOTE: The screening does not verify that the plan of care is valid, i.e., signed and dated; only that it has been received.
 It is the hospice's responsibility to ensure that all services rendered are appropriately documented and submitted to substantiate coverage.

-In addition to the required documentation, any information that will support the beneficiary's hospice appropriateness should be included.
-Such documentation must include the following:
+In addition to the required documentation, any information that will support the recipient's hospice appropriateness should be included.
+Such documentation should:

-- 1. Detailed description of the beneficiary's condition; - 2.
-Detailed description of the beneficiary's decline in detail.
-As an example, documentation should show last month's status compared to this month's status and should not merely summarize the beneficiary's condition for a month, but also show daily and weekly notes; - 3.
-Explanation of why the beneficiary is considered to be terminal and not chronic; - 4.
-Explanation of why their diagnosis has created a terminal prognosis; - 5.
-Demonstration of how the systems of the body are in a terminal condition; - 6.
-Demonstration of how the proposed services, specific to that individual, are reasonable and medically necessary; and - 7.
-Demonstration of how the cause of death was related to the hospice diagnosis, when the beneficiary has expired, if applicable.
+- Describe in detail the recipient's condition; - Describe the recipient's decline in detail.
+As an example, documentation should show last month's status compared to this month's status and should not merely summarize the recipient's condition for a month, but also show daily and weekly notes; - Explain why the recipient is considered to be terminal and not chronic; - Explain why his or her diagnosis has created a terminal prognosis;